SquidSparks/vsmanual/README.md

 There are also other settings you can adjust to your liking in this menu
 - **Currency Multiplier:** Reduces grinding for Points and Battery.
 - **Flowchart Unlocks(Story):** Allows you to skip using Batteries for Story nodes.
-- **Assist Mode:** Removes Challenge Gauges from Boss Songs.
+- **Assist Mode:** Removes Challenge Gauges from Boss Songs.(Do not use if you have Deathlink on)
 - **Autoplay:** The game plays itself.
 Not really recommend for anything other than Soundscan gates you can't bypass manually.

 Other helpful resources for this manual
 - The [shrinereport Hints Hub](https://shrinereport.xyz/hints/hub.html) for puzzle solutions.(Enabling hints lets you press shift to automatically open the page on story locks)
-- [hack's Betweenspace Maps](https://hack-3r64.github.io/betweenspace/) to make finding gems and Songs easier.(Currently outdated, the hidden areas in Layer 1 are in a seperate hub area now and some songs got swapped out.
-Everything else location-wise is accurate)
+- [hack's Betweenspace Maps](https://hack-3r64.github.io/betweenspace/) to make finding gems and Songs easier.(Slightly outdated)
 - [Universal Tracker](https://github.com/FarisTheAncient/Archipelago/releases/tag/Tracker_v0.2.11) because this game has a Lot of checks if you enable everything